Best Old Cars To Restore

 The pony car that started it all, the first-generation Mustang has always been a restorer's favorite.
 You'll find nothing complex on these cars, and parts availability is second to none.

-Early Mustangs have dozens of internet forums as well as excellent club support.
-Convertibles, fastbacks, and original V8s will always be worth the extra initial cost.
+Early Mustangs have dozens of internet forums to provide technical support as well as excellent club support.
+Convertibles, fastbacks, and original V8 models will always be worth the extra initial cost.

 Volkswagen Beetle

-Probably the most recognized classic car of all time, we can't help but smile when an old VW Beetle drives by.
-Seems like everyone has at least one old Beetle story, either a high school friend who had one, or a kid in the neighborhood you grew up with.
+Probably the most recognized classic car of all time, we can't help but smile when an old VW Bug drives by.
+Seems like everyone has at least one old Beetle story, either a high school friend who had one, an old girlfriend, or a kid in the neighborhood you grew up with.

 Being the fourth most-produced car in history, there's still lots of air-cooled Beetles out there.
 They're all collectable, but later models have better brakes and larger engines, making them safer and more driveable.